New aspects of quantum topological data analysis: Betti number estimation, and testing and tracking of homology and cohomology classes: Homology property testing

 Suppose that at a given filtration level, corresponding to a simplicial complex $ K_1 $, we are given a collection of $ r $-cycles $ c_{r_1}, c_{r_2}, \dots, c_{r_s} $.
 Using the algorithm presented in~\cref{sec: nonzerohomologyclass}, we can determine whether any pair among them belongs to the same homology class.
 By performing such comparisons, we group homologous cycles together and select one representative from each group.
 Without loss of generality, let these representatives (modulo boundaries) be denoted $ c_{r_1}^h, c_{r_2}^h, \dots, c_{r_p}^h $, where $ p \leq s $.
 These representatives are elements of the homology group $ H_r $, and the $ r $-th Betti number $ \beta_r $ is defined as the dimension of $ H_r $.
 By definition, the dimension of a vector space corresponds to the maximal number of linearly independent elements in it.
 Therefore, if we can determine the number of linearly independent vectors among the set $ \{c_{r_1}^h, c_{r_2}^h, \dots, c_{r_p}^h\} $, we can infer the dimension of a subspace of $ H_r $.

 To that end, we organize these vectors into a matrix

 where the rank of $ \mathcal{C} $ is precisely the number of linearly independent cycles among the given representatives.
 Since these vectors are assumed to be classically known, we can apply~\cref{lemma: entrycomputablematrix} to construct a block-encoding of the normalized Gram matrix ${\mathcal{C}^\dagger \mathcal{C}}/{\|\mathcal{C}\|_F^2}$, where the normalization by the Frobenius norm ensures that the spectral norm is bounded.
+Because the dimension of each column of $\mathcal{C}$ is $\mathcal{O}( |S_r^K|)$, so the complexity of this block-encoding is

-This matrix is of dimension $ p \times p $ and shares the same rank as $ \mathcal{C} $.
+The matrix $\mathcal{C}$ is of dimension $ p \times p $ and shares the same rank as $ \mathcal{C} $.
 Hence, our goal reduces to estimating the rank of this matrix.
 As discussed in~\cref{sec: estimatingBettinumbers}, several techniques exist for estimating the rank of a Hermitian matrix.
-Among them, the stochastic rank estimation algorithm~\cite{ubaru2016fast, ubaru2017fast, ubaru2021quantum} is particularly well-suited for our setting.
+Among them, the rank estimation algorithm, e.g., Lemma \ref{lemma: traceestimation} is particularly well-suited for our setting.
 It allows us to estimate the ratio

-to within additive error $ \epsilon $ in time complexity
+to within additive error $ \varepsilon $ in time complexity